davertron/mamedb/README.md

 # mamedb

-A Clojure library designed to read in a mame xml file generated with "mame.xml -listxml" and output an .ini file mapping filenames to titles.
+A Clojure library designed to read in a mame xml file generated with "mame.exe -listxml" and output an .ini file mapping filenames to titles.

 ## Usage